Comic Book: Until We Sleep

 - Something Only They Would Say: Varric positively identifies a brainwashed Alistair by how pathetic the latter's attempts at flirting with Isabela are.

 - Spirit World: In the grand tradition of the DA series, the comic features a Fade Section.
 It also marks the first definitely canon entry of a dwarf into the Fade (dwarves cannot dream and thus cannot enter the Fade).
-Both previous instances of this were optional (Oghren in "Lost in Dreams" and "Shadows of the Blackmarsh" and Varric himself in "Night Terrors").
+All previous instances of this were optional (Oghren in "Lost in Dreams", Sigrun and Oghren again in "Shadows of the Blackmarsh", and Varric himself in "Night Terrors").

 - Storming the Castle: Team Alistair storms Aurelian Titus's keep Ath Velanis with the Qunari flotilla on artillery support.